 Finding yourself working around the clock?
 Checking work messages on your phone when you’re supposed to be watching Netflix with your other half?
 Struggling to sleep because you’re wired from a late-night discovery call?

-Sound familiar?
-Our guide will help you avoid, identify and recover from burnout at any stage in your freelance career—before it becomes an even bigger problem.
+This guide is here to help.
+We’ll share the warning signs of burnout and how you can identify it, with practical tips on how to recover from creative burnout at any stage in your freelance career—before it becomes an even bigger problem.

 What is freelancer burnout?